Solar-network/docs/docs/guidebook/guides/desktop.md

 ## Security

-If you discover a security vulnerability within this project, please send an e-mail to security@swipechain.org.
+If you discover a security vulnerability within this project, please send an e-mail to security@solar.network.
 All security vulnerabilities will be promptly addressed.

 ## Credits